 These sensitivities are often identifiable from an early age.
 In most cases, these children are labelled as ‘weird’, ‘sensitive’, or ‘shy’.
 Like their adult counterparts, they are easily overwhelmed by high levels of stimulation, sudden changes, and the emotional distress of others.
 However, depending on their different temperaments and parenting, the behaviours they demonstrate can vary – from being ‘difficult’, active, emotionally intense, demanding and persistent, to being calm, inward, and almost too easy to raise.

-– Noticing sounds, sensations and smells that others miss (e.g. clock ticking, the humming sound from a refrigerator, uncomfortable clothing)
+– Noticing sounds, sensations and smells that others miss (e.g. clock ticking, the humming noise from a refrigerator, uncomfortable clothing)

-– Feeling deeply moved on a visceral level by things like art, music and performance, or nature
+– Feeling moved on a visceral level by things like art, music and performance, or nature

-– ‘Pick up’ others moods or have them affect you more deeply than most
+– ‘Pick up’ others moods or have them affect you more than most

 – Being sensitive to pain or other physical sensations

-- Peace and quiet environment is important to you
+– A quiet environment is essential to you

-– Feel uneasy or overwhelmed in busy and crowded environment
+– Feel uneasy or overwhelmed in a busy and crowded environment

 – Sensitivity to caffeine

 – Startle/ blush easily